-That’s where Mac Product Key Finder comes in.
-It’ll scan your Mac for over 180 supported programs and recover your keys automatically.
+Ready for a new Mac or a clean new install?
+That means you need all of your old software keys.
+But what if you’ve thrown away your disks, deleted old purchase emails, and lost your paper records?
+Mac Product Key Finder will scan your Mac for over 180 supported programs and recover your keys automatically.
 You can then copy the key to use wherever you need — to activate software on a new Mac, or to purchase an upgrade at upgrade pricing.
 Or, you can export a whole list of your product keys for your records, so you won’t have to go searching again next time.

 iDraw is a feature-packed vector illustrations app that’s been on the Mac for years, but with its latest 2.3 upgrade it’s better than ever.
 In addition to its already great vector drawing tools, grid and alignment options, vector brushes, stylized text, and more, it now lets you import and export complete Photoshop files, including shape layers and layer styles.
 You’ll also find all new blend modes to use iDraw with your photos as well, and smart image masking to help you extract just what you want from an image.
 There’s even dimensioning tools to help you create scale diagrams in iDraw.